berehovskyi/apex-stream/docs/Functional-Abstract-Classes/Comparer.md

 ##### `public static Comparer comparing(IFunction keyExtractor)`

-Returns a `Comparer` that compares extracted by the `keyExtractor` keys.
+Returns a `Comparer` that compares keys extracted by the `keyExtractor`.

 ###### Parameters